ignacio-ibanez/Ml_azure_project1/README.md

 ## AutoML
 In the experiment built with AutoML, 21 runs with different algorithms and hyperparameters were executed, obtaining a different model from each of them.
 The model that obtained the highest accuracy was using VotingEnsemble as algorithm.
+Some of the hyperparameters found to be the best are: solver=newton-cg, max_iter=100 and l2 penalty.

 ## Pipeline comparison